 Most huskies are very vocal, they howl, talk, whine, cry, and are not afraid to air their opinion!
 In fact, the majority of husky owners are trying to find ways to make their husky quieter, so you may consider yourself lucky.

 As long as your husky seems to be happy, playful, energetic, and engaged throughout his day, it doesn’t suggest that being quiet is anything to worry about.
-It could just be how he is.

 2. He’s Not Comfortable In His Environment